Questions Children Ask About Blindness and Vision Loss

 Why does my grandmother see better on some days than on others?

 Certain eye conditions, changes in the environment, and other health problems can all make it more difficult to see well.
 Sometimes these changes are gradual, but they can also cause vision that seems to change from day to day.
 These vision changes can sometimes make things look cloudy, unclear, wavy, or incomplete and can mean that on certain days, your grandmother will be able to see better than on others.

 Sometimes, conditions such as dim light or too much light can also make it more difficult to see.
 For example, if your grandmother has cataracts, she might not see clearly on very sunny days because the bright sunlight creates too much light.
 She may find it easier to see if she wears sunglasses and a hat that keeps the sun from shining directly into her eyes.
-You can read more about how eye conditions can affect vision.

 Changes in vision can also be related to other health problems that your grandmother may have.
 Some older people also have difficulty hearing or moving about with ease, due to arthritis or other health conditions.
 Have you ever noticed that it is often easier to understand someone when you speak to him or her in person rather than on the telephone?
 Hearing directs our attention to things we might not see and vision helps us to better understand what people are saying because we can see their lips forming the words, along with the facial expressions they use when speaking.

 How do people take care of themselves and get around if they can’t see?